 American Express’ cash back cards are hampered by having only three ways to redeem cash back: statement credits, gift cards, and merchandise.
 And only the first two methods will provide any value.
 This is unfortunate because many competitors offer more ways to redeem.
 For example, Discover lets you deposit cash back rewards into a bank account among other methods.

 This is the most common way to redeem cash back with an Amex credit card.
 It’s also best for travelers who can put atypical travel expenses on their Blue Cash Preferred and then “erase” them with the cash back.

 American Express has six pages of gift cards to choose from on their website.
-Cash back is worth 1 CPP (like normal) when redeeming for gift cards.
-Conversely, Membership Rewards points are worth a lot less for this redemption method.
+Cash back is worth 1 CPP when redeeming for gift cards.
+Conversely, Membership Rewards points are worth a lot less when using this redemption method.